HL7/davinci-dtr/input/pagecontent/specification.md

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")

 ---------------------
-### Passing DTR Questionnaire Responses to Downstream Processes
+### Passing DTR QuestionnaireResponses to Downstream Processes
 The information gathered via DTR can be used for a variety of purposes:
 * For inclusion as a prior authorization attachment (either via PAS, CDex, or via traditional attachment submission mechanisms).
 * For inclusion as a claims attachment as part of an X12 submission.